lainio/err2/README.md

 **automatic** error propagation, which would have the same benefits as, e.g., **automated** garbage collection or automatic testing:

-> Automation is not just about efficiency but primarily about repeatability and
-> resilience. -- Gregor Hohpe

-Automatic error propagation is crucial because it makes your code change tolerant.
+Automatic error propagation is crucial because it makes your *code change tolerant*.
 And, of course, it helps to make your code error-safe:

 ![Never send a human to do a machine's job](https://www.magicalquote.com/wp-content/uploads/2013/10/Never-send-a-human-to-do-a-machines-job.jpg)